webix-hub/gitbook-webix-jet/details/plugins.md

 });
 ~~~

-After the plugin name, you are to specify the configuration of the plugin.
+After the plugin name, you are to specify the ID of the control you want to use the plugin for and the configuration of the plugin if necessary.

-### 1. Default Plugins
+## 1. Default Plugins

 #### Menu Plugin